CoEDL/elpis/README.md

 for this project derives from our desire to assist in documentation and revitalisation efforts for the world's many endangered languages - including many in Australia, where most of Elpis' development has occurred.

+## I'm having trouble!
+This project is under construction and not yet stable.
+Please contact us by email at `elpis.asr@gmail.com` for project status information and support getting started.

 ## I'm An Academic, How Do I Cite This In My Research?

 This software is the product of academic research funded by the Australian Research Council